VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 #=> prints 'deinit (WeakReference<F1Car>): nil'
 {% endhighlight %}

-Here the relationship between objects:
+Here is the relationship between objects:

 ![Break retain cycle with Weak Reference pattern](/assets/retain-cycle-weak-reference-pattern.png)

-#### Conclusion about systems redesign
+#### Conclusion about a system redesign
-The main goal of redesigning a system is hiding from entities a knowledge about their relationships (who must hold a weak reference and who must hold a strong reference etc).
-Also it corresponds to the *open-closed principle* because we do not need to change relationships between objects by specifying `weak` or `unowned` references.
-All we need to do is to extend the system with instances of `WeakReference` type or another.
+The main goal of redesigning a system is hiding from entities knowledge about their relationships (who must hold a weak reference and who must hold a strong reference etc).
+Also, it corresponds to the *open-closed principle* because we do not need to change relationships between objects by specifying `weak` or `unowned` references.
+All we need to do is to extend the system with instances of the `WeakReference` type or another.

 ### Retain cycles for closures
 And one more frequent way to accidentally make a retain cycle is strong references between a class instance and a closure.
 For example: